kodi-pvr/pvr.vbox/README.md

 The addon communicates with a VBox TV Gateway using the TV gateway's HTTP API.
 Since the structure of the responses vary a little bit, a factory is used to construct meaningful objects to represent the various responses.
 All response-related code is located under the `vbox::response` namespace.

 The addon requires XMLTV parsing since that's the format the gateway provides EPG data over.
-The classes and utilities for handling this are shipped as a separate library (libxmltv) and available through the `xmltv` namespace.
+The classes and utilities for handling this are kept separate under the `xmltv` namespace so that the code can potentially be reused.

 The `vbox::VBox` class which `client.cpp` interfaces with is designed so that an exception of base type `VBoxException` (which is an extension of `std::runtime_error`) is thrown whenever ever a request fails.
 A request can fail for various reasons: